-There are two types of resin-based sealants available today, filled and unfilled.
+There are two types of resin-based sealants, filled and unfilled.
 Filled sealants are a combination of resins, chemicals, and fillers.
 The purpose of the filler is to increase bonding strength and resistance to abrasion and wear.
-Due to the hardness and wear resistance of filled sealants, they must be checked after placement with articulating paper and adjusted with a dental hand piece and appropriate bur.
+Due to the hardness and wear resistance of filled sealants, they must be checked after placement with articulating paper and adjusted with a dental handpiece and rotary bur.
 Unfilled sealants have a higher ratio of resin to filler material, and do not need to be adjusted with a dental handpiece; they are in essence self-occluding.
 Due to low viscosity (rate of flow) of unfilled sealants, they readily flow into the pits and fissures.

 Your session is about to expire.
 Do you want to continue logged in?